 Well for starters, having a clear understanding of your audience helps.
 But so do SEO tools like Ahrefs that help you decipher what people are searching for and how often it’s searched.

 ✅ If you’re in a hurry….
 Frase.io’s Solo plan at just $14.99/month with AI capabilities, Google Search Console Integration and excellent content optimizer is the best overall alternative to Ahrefs.

 Ahrefs bills itself as an all in one SEO toolset, and their homepage claims you don’t have to be an SEO pro to use it.

 But I’d have to disagree.
 I have a good grasp on SEO but I still found the Ahref site hard to navigate.
 And if I can’t figure out how to use the tool to find the information I want, it’s not worth paying the $99/month price tag.
 So I went looking for Ahref alternatives.

-As the pandemic continues, more and more people rely on the internet for information and connection.
+As more and more people rely on the internet for information and connection.
 There are way more people now working from home than ever before, presenting new challenges.

 When someone needs: